GDPulse/home/docs/README.md

 - **Excellence**: Get your plugins certified and recognized by PULSE.
 - **Coordinated Grid of Plugins**: Build your own plugin with the help of connections to other Pulse plugins.

+> This page is for game davelopers, [Go to plugin developers page](https://gdpulse.github.io/home/Developers)

 ## Getting Started

 To get started with PULSE, follow these steps:

+Download and install [Pulse Plugin Manager](https://github.com/GDPulse/PulsePluginManager) for your Godot engine.

-> This is where the starting steps are inserted.
+> This section should link to the required items.

 ## Contributing